reframe-hpc/reframe/docs/manpage.rst

 This generates three different tests with different unique names, but their display name is the same for all: ``MyTest %p=1``.
 Notice that this example leads to a name conflict with the old naming scheme, since all tests would be named ``MyTest_1``.

+Each test is also associated with a hash code that is derived from the test name, its parameters and their values.
+As in the example listing above, the hash code of each test is printed with the :option:`-l` option and individual tests can be selected by their hash using the :option:`-n` option, e.g., ``-n /1c51609b``.
+The stage and output directories, as well as the performance log file of the ``filelog`` `performance log handler <config_reference.html#the-filelog-log-handler>`__ will use the hash code for the test-specific directories and files.
+This might lead to conflicts for tests as the one above when executing them with the asynchronous execution policy, but ensures consistency of performance record files when parameter values are added to or deleted from a test parameter.
+More specifically, the test's hash will not change if a new parameter value is added or deleted or even if the parameter values are shuffled.
+Test variants on the other side are more volatile and can change with such changes.
+Also users should not rely on how the variant numbers are assigned to a test, as this is an implementation detail.

+.. versionchanged:: 4.0.0

+   A hash code is associated with each test.

 --------------------------------------